-- 3.8 At the end of 2019 (and 2018), all Banks confirmed that they screen for PEPs at the commencement of a business relationship, and screen their customer records on a periodic basis to determine if a customer has become a PEP.
-For the latter the frequency of screening was generally daily for all customer risk types; noting one bank reported it screens weekly, and one reported it only screens on an annual basis. - 3.9 At the end of 2019 Banks reported they had 10,015 higher risk customers (2018: 14,659); this includes customers who are categorised as being higher risk for reasons other than being a PEP.
+- 3.8 At the end of 2020 (and 2019), all Banks confirmed that they screen for PEPs at the commencement of a business relationship, and screen their customer records on a periodic basis to determine if a customer has become a PEP.
+For the latter the frequency of screening was generally daily for all customer risk types; noting one bank reported it continues to screen weekly.
+In 2019, one bank reported it only screened on an annual basis, but improvements have been made in 2020 with automated daily screening now in place. - 3.9 At the end of 2020 Banks reported they had 11,881 higher risk customers (2019: 10,015); this includes customers who are categorised as being higher risk for reasons other than being a PEP.
 Where firms identify that customers pose a higher risk, either at the outset of a business relationship, or through an event that occurs during the business relationship, they are legally required to conduct enhanced customer due diligence.